 9. Fictional realism.

 This branch of the theory argues that given an infinite number of universes, everything must exist somewhere.
-So, all of our favorite fiction and fantasy may be descriptive of an alternate universe, one where all the right pieces came in to place to make it happen.
+So, all of our favorite fiction and fantasy may be descriptive of an alternate universe, one where all the right pieces came into place to make it happen.

 Phenomenalist philosophers believe that objects only exist as a phenomenon of consciousness.
-So, your laptop is only here while you are aware of, and believe in its existence, but when you turn away from it, it ceases to exist until you or someone else interacts with it.
+So, your laptop is only here while you are aware of it and believe in its existence, but when you turn away from it, it ceases to exist until you or someone else interacts with it.
 There is no existence without perception.
 This is the root of phenomenalism.